ERC The Stage is back with a Junior special

-ERC The Stage is returning for the 2021 FIA European Rally Championship season with Wednesday’s live show dedicated to ERC Junior.
+ERC The Stage is returning for the 2021 FIA European Rally Championship season with the first live show of the new series dedicated to ERC Junior.

-Jérôme Roussel (FIA), Terenzio Testoni (Pirelli) and Maciej Woda (M-Sport Poland) will be taking part to give more details on the new-for-2021 Pirelli-equipped ERC Junior category for Rally3 cars and the incredible prize package on offer.
+Jérôme Roussel (FIA), Terenzio Testoni (Pirelli) and Maciej Woda (M-Sport Poland) will be taking part from 18h00 CET today (Wednesday March 24) to give more details on the new-for-2021 Pirelli-equipped FIA ERC Junior category for Rally3 cars and the incredible prize package on offer.

+They will also be highlighting the existing FIA ERC3 Junior Championship for Rally4 and Rally5 cars and will lend their considerable experience and expertise to a discussion about the importance of the ERC as the established proving ground for young talent aiming to reach the top of the sport.

+The ERC Newcomer section will feature an ERC3 Junior Championship recruit with a rather interesting sporting background.

 The post ERC The Stage is back with a Junior special appeared first on FIA ERC | European Rally Championship.